inveniosoftware/docs-invenio-rdm/docs/install/index.md

 **Scope**

-This guide covers how to install InvenioRDM locally on your machine, how to setup and configure your system for InvenioRDM.
+This guide covers how to install InvenioRDM locally on your machine, how to set up and configure your system for InvenioRDM.

 ## Quick start